anacostiaAI/anacostia-pipeline/README.md

 ```

 ## Example Usage
-Put the following python code inside a python file and run it in terminal.
+1. Put the following python code inside a python file.
+2. Name the file simplest_test.py (there is no reason you cannot name the file something else, but for the sake of simplicity, just name it simplest_test.py).
+3. Run it in terminal like so: `python simplest_test.py`.
 ```python
 import os
 import logging